-Proposed NASDAQ Capital Market symbol
+NASDAQ Capital Market symbol

-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "DTSS."
+Our common stock has been approved to be listed on the NASDAQ Capital Market under the symbol "DTSS".

 Underwriter's over-allotment option

 We have granted the underwriters an option for 45 days from the date of this prospectus to purchase up to an additional 217,500 shares of our common stock at the public offering price, less the underwriting discounts and commissions, to cover over-allotments, if any.